coralproject/rte/README.md

 ## Publish new version to NPM

 1. Make sure you've updated the version in `package.json`
+2. Run `npm run build`
-2. Cut a new release
+3. Cut a new release
-3. Publish the update to NPM
+4. Publish the update to NPM

       `npm login`